-IPSec Wizard - Step 1 (NAT Settings)

-The IPSec Wizard checks if NAT is activated on your router and if necessary adjusts the NAT settings so as to make sure IPSec functions properly and no data packets are unnecessarily dropped.
+IPSec Wizard - Step 1 The IPSec Wizard checks if NAT is activated on your router and if neces-(NAT Settings) sary adjusts the NAT settings so as to make sure IPSec functions properly and no data packets are unnecessarily dropped.
 If the IPSec Wizard makes any changes, they will be printed to the configuration history window of the Setup Tool.

-IPSec Wizard - Step 2 (Proposal Creation)

-The IPSec Wizard creates possible combinations of encryption and message hash algorithms; no actual configuration is made here.
-You choose from the proposals created here in the IPSec main menu, see section A, chapter 3.2, page 54.
+IPSec Wizard - Step 2 The IPSec Wizard creates possible combinations of encryption and mes-(Proposal Creation) sage hash algorithms; no actual configuration is made here.
+You choose from the proposals created here in the IPSEC main menu, see section A, chapter 3.2, page 54.